SIGN-UP AND JOIN THE BLACK ROCK PHILHARMONIC

 In order to make sure that people who are joining us are given enough time to practice, review Maestro’s notes, and get ready to go to the desert, once we open, we will get everyone signed up, post parts–and then, in the late summer, close sign ups.

-For those of you who know–playing with 70-100 other people in a coordinated way–like we did in 2019, 2022, and 2023–takes practice and a good bit of work before we get to Playa.
+For those of you who know–playing with 70-100 other people in a coordinated way takes practice and a good bit of work before we get to Playa.

 So, to keep it fair, we really, really, try to limit “drop ins”.